 AT&T Unlimited Plans

-Until just a few months ago, AT&T plans with unlimited data weren’t a thing.
-That has now changed, and now new subscribers can choose from two such plans, along with three more bundle plans if they also want to add the company’s DirectTV or DirecTV Now television service (AT&T acquired DirecTV for $49 billion in 2014).
+New AT&T customers subscribers can choose from two unlimited plans, and you can also add DirecTV service with one of the AT&T plans.
+(AT&T acquired DirecTV for $49 billion in 2014.)
 All of AT&T’s unlimited plans are generally geared towards families and friends rather than individual users.

-The AT&T Unlimited Choice plan is the cheapest of the carrier’s stand alone smartphone plans with “unlimited” data.
-The company charges $60 a month for just one line, and $115 a month for two lines.
-Each additional line can be added for $20 a month, for up to 10 lines.
+The AT&T Unlimited Choice Enhanced plan is the cheapest of the carrier’s stand alone smartphone plans with “unlimited” data.
+The company charges $65 a month for just one line, $120 a month for two lines, $140 a month for three lines and $160 a month for four lines.
+Each additional line after that can be added for $30 a month, for up to 10 lines.

-Even though you are supposed to have unlimited data with the Choice plan, AT&T does keep the download speeds down to a limit of 3 Mbps, and it may go slower if you are one of the few people that uses 22 GB of data a month or more before your billing cycle ends.
+Even though you are supposed to have unlimited fast data with the Choice Enhanced plan, AT&T says it could cut down data speeds at any time during busy times.
 Also, video streaming is limited to just standard resolutions at 1.5 Mbps with this plan.
 On the plus side, you do get unlimited texts from the US to 120 countries, and unlimited calls and texts from US to Canada and Mexico, plus unlimited roaming in Canada and Mexico.
-You can cut off $25 a month from your DirecTV Now bill if you have signed up to use the live TV streaming service.
+You can cut off $15 a month from your DirecTV Now bill if you have signed up to use the live TV streaming service.
 Finally, you can get free access to HBO when you sign up for AT&T Unlimited Plus or Choice.

-You get more options with the AT&T Unlimited Plus plan, but you will also have to spend more money for that privilege.
-AT&T charges $90 a month for one line, $145 a month for two lines, and $20 a month for each additional line up to 10 lines.
+You get more options with the AT&T Unlimited Enhanced Plus plan, but you will also have to spend more money for that privilege.
+AT&T charges $80 a month for one line, $150 a month for two lines, $170 a month for three lines and and $180 a month for four lines.
+The price goes up $30 a month for each additional line, up to 10 lines.
 There are no download speed limits on the AT&T Unlimited Plus plan, but you still might get hit with slower speeds if you exceed 22 GB of data before the monthly bill cycle ends.

-Video streams go up to HD quality on AT&T Unlimited Plus. and you also get 10 GB of high-speed mobile hotspot data per month.
-You still get unlimited texts from the US to 120 countries, and unlimited calls and texts from US to Canada and Mexico, plus unlimited roaming in Canada and Mexico.
-You can cut off $25 a month from your DirecTV Now bill, plus $25 off your DirecTV bill if you are signed up to use the satellite-based TV service.
+Video streams go up to HD quality on AT&T Unlimited Plus, and you also get 15 GB of high-speed mobile hotspot data per month.
+You still get unlimited texts from the U.S. to 120 countries, and unlimited calls and texts from the U.S. to Canada and Mexico, plus unlimited roaming in Canada and Mexico.
+You can cut off $15 a month from your DirecTV Now bill, plus $15 off your DirecTV bill if you are signed up to use the satellite-based TV service.
 Finally, you can get free access to HBO when you sign up for AT&T Unlimited Plus or Choice.
-Keep in mind that the prices for these plans include discounts for the use of Autopay and paperless billing, which is $5 a month on single lines and $10 a month for multi-lines.
+Keep in mind that the prices for these plans includes discounts for the use of Autopay and paperless billing, which is $5 a month on single lines and $10 a month for multi-lines.

 AT&T Data-only Plans